FAQs Regarding the Conflict of Commitment and Reportable Outside Activities Policy

 Disciplinary action for violating the policy will vary depending on the extent of the violation and may range from a warning to termination of employment.

-Consulting is an employee's use of his/her professional capabilities and knowledge for the benefit of a third party in return for immediate or prospective gain.
+Consulting is an employee's use of their professional capabilities and knowledge for the benefit of a third party in return for immediate or prospective gain.

 Consulting generally is not: